Pseudolycaena marsyas

 Pseudolycaena marsyas, the Cambridge blue, giant hairstreak or Marsyas hairstreak, is a species of butterfly in the family Lycaenidae.

 Description

 Pseudolycaena marsyas has a wingspan of about 40–50 mm, a quite huge size in hairstreaks (hence the common name "giant hairstreak").
 The uppersides of the wings are usually metallic blue, with hues varying from cobalt blue to turquoise blue depending on location.
 The apex of the wings are black and lightly falcade in males and the hindwings are tailed in both sexes, with a small black spot.
 The undersides of the wings are pale blue greyish, with several black spots and thin markings.

 Distribution

-This wide-ranging species occurs in Central and South America from Mexico up to Argentina, in semi-open forests at an elevation of about 0–1000 m above sea level.
+This wide-ranging species occurs across South America down to Argentina, in many kinds of habitats but often semi-open forests at an elevation of about 0–1000 m above sea level.
+Occasional records from the very wet Atlantic coast of Central America.

 Subspecies

 Many forms varying in the hue of the blue but these are allocated to a single subspecies - Pseudolycaena marsyas marsyas.